cn2labs/wp-headless/README.md

 # WP Headless

-Just upload and activate and you're good to go.
+Just upload and activate, and you're good to go.

 ## Recommended plugins (for usage with Gatsby)